leesama/rollup-plugin-common-path-resolver/README.md

 ```

 You can use the `rollup-plugin-common-path-resolver` plugin, configuring the path prefix `@` to point to the `common` directory, thus easily sharing the `utils.js` file between `module1` and `module2`.

+## Further Exploration

+To better understand how to use `rollup-plugin-common-path-resolver`, it is recommended to check out the project's `packages` directory.
+There, you will find more detailed sample code that can help you quickly get started and gain a deeper understanding of how to use this plugin.

 ## Support and Contribution